You may have been let down in the past:

 You want to feel a part of something bigger

 A place where you could feel proud of what your family is a part of and that it stands for something clear and powerful.
 That you are a contributing part of a community that is helping to improve kids and families lives, thus contributing to a better world.
 Somewhere that we know there will be challenges along the way, but that we will approach those the same way we expect our athletes to deal with adversity and handle them with transparency, optimism, integrity and use them as an opportunity to learn and grow stronger.

 Because the expectations must be higher, we have raised the bar!

 Why is it easier to get a job coaching youth in sports than any other profession?
 There is no required degree or even extensive training process.
 Isn’t this an extremely important role in our society?

 Shouldn’t we demand and expect that the people in charge of the programming for our children be people that we want our kids to look to as role models?
 That who they are as people and how they live their life will influence our kids?

-Shouldn’t they be experts in their field and in the latest in sport science and athlete development so they can give our children exactly what they need at each phase in their development?
-And often more importantly, don’t give them the wrong things that can be damaging to their development?
+Shouldn’t they be experts in their field and in the latest in sports science and athlete development so they can give our children exactly what they need at each phase in their development?
+And more importantly, don’t give them the wrong things that can be damaging to their development?

-At the Wildcats we have structured our entire organization on putting the athlete first.
+At the Wildcats, in Riverside and Carlsbad, we have structured our entire organization on putting the athlete first.
 Schedule a call now with one of our professional Age Group Managers to chat in person about your child’s hockey goals.